by Wendy Irvine

 This place has it all.
-Well, obviously, in Central Florida they don’t have a beach, but besides that if you stand near the Omni’s pool, close your eyes and sway a little -- you’ll swear ... more you’re in Maui.
-Located an easy 35-minute drive to LEGOLAND Florida in one direction and a breezy 30-minute drive to Disney World in the other, you can easily get to the mini-figures and ditch them for this incredible hideaway when you need to chill.
+Well, obviously, in Central Florida they don’t have a beach, but besides that if you stand near the Omni’s pool, close your eyes and sway a little — you’ll swear you’re in Maui.
+Located an easy 35-minute drive to LEGOLAND Florida in one direction and a breezy 30-minute drive to Disney World in the other, this incredible hideaway is fabulous when you need to chill.
 And hideaway is an apt description of the Omni Orlando.
-This jewel of a resort is definitely off the beaten Disney path -- and good for it! -- you’ll find yourself thinking.
+This jewel of a resort is definitely off the beaten Disney path — and good for it! — you’ll find yourself thinking.
 With so much hub and bub in Orlando you can easily end your trip needing a vacation from your vacation.
 Not so at the Omni Orlando.

 Need more?
 The Omni has 36 holes of championship golf, tennis, walking paths, a gleaming fitness room and a European spa.
 Kids receive a backpack brimming with toys upon arrival and milk and cookies delivered to the room on the first night.
 Camp Omni Kids Escape offers an active kids’ club every evening so adults can get away and play.

-But the Omni had me at their luxury villas.
+But the Omni had us at their luxury villas.
 These two- and three-bedroom marvels stun with Pottery Barn-like decor, full kitchens, garden tubs and a washer/dryer combo.
-For those preferring a traditional stay, the Omni also offers lovely guest rooms (with refrigerators) and several full-course and casual dining spots.
+For those preferring a traditional stay, the Omni also offers lovely guestrooms (with refrigerators) and several full-course and casual dining spots.